decipher-cs/cipher-connect/README.md

 - [ ] Extract list function from TemproratyDrawer into a separate component.
 - [ ] A loader/ spinner for each element that depends on fetching data from server.
 - [ ] Remove abstraction from TemporaryDrawer, It is causing unnecessary confusion.
+- [ ] DO NOT SEND OTHER PEOPLE'S PASSWORD HASHS TO OTHER USERS!!!
+(How did this even happen??)

 ## License